US STOCKS-Wall St higher as health care stocks bounce back

 By Abhiram Nandakumar and Sweta Singh

-Sept 29 (Reuters) - U.S. stocks were higher in late morning trading on Tuesday as shares of health care companies bounced back and data showed consumer confidence was at its highest since January.
+Sept 29 (Reuters) - Wall Street was higher on Tuesday as shares of health care companies and raw material producers bounced back and data showed consumer confidence was at its highest since January.

-Concerns about the health of the global economy, however, persisted after weak data from China sparked a sharp selloff on Monday.
+Commodity prices, which fell after weak Chinese data on Monday and sparked a sharp selloff, edged up but held to their multi-year lows.

-Eight of the 10 S&P sectors were up, with the healthcare index’s 1.50 percent gain leading the advancers.
-The index had been under pressure after U.S. Democratic presidential candidate Hillary Clinton criticized drug pricing last week.
+Nine of the 10 S&P sectors were up, with the healthcare index’s 2.12 percent gain leading the advancers.
+The index had been under pressure after U.S. Democratic presidential candidate Hillary Clinton criticized drug pricing.

-Johnson & Johnson and Medtronic provided the biggest boost to the index, which closed down in the last seven sessions.
+Vertex Pharma and Biogen were up more than 4 percent and were among the top gainers on the index.

 “I think it’s just more of a relief rally and it’s going to be important to see the market hold the rally and maybe even improve as we go through the day,” said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.

-The S&P 500 and the Nasdaq composite closed down in the last five sessions.
+The S&P 500 and the Nasdaq composite index have closed down for the last five sessions.
+The Nasdaq Biotechnology Index closed lower for the seventh straight day on Monday.

 “I think a lot of traders are hoping that this is the end of the pullback,” said Gordon Charlop, a managing director at Rosenblatt Securities in New York.